DanielMogga/Celestial-Bodies/README.md

 # Celestial-Bodies
 This is a small database project that I did.
-I used PostgreSQL in case you're wondering!
+I used PostgreSQL if you're wondering!
 Enjoy.